hienphan161/covid-data-exploration-with-sql/README.md

 - **Confirmed Deaths:** Total and new deaths attributed to COVID-19, smoothed averages, and deaths per million people.
 - **Vaccinations:** Total doses administered, people vaccinated, fully vaccinated, and booster doses.

 The dataset we're using contains 390,786 rows spanning from January 1, 2020, to April 18, 2024.
-It is divided into two CSV files for easier analysis:
+It is divided into two CSV files:

 - **CovidDeaths.csv**: Contains the data on confirmed cases and deaths.
 - **CovidVaccinations.csv**: Contains the data on vaccinations.